jenkinsci/jenkins-automation-operator/website/content/en/docs/How it works/architecture-and-design.md

   Jenkins Operator fundamentals
 ---

-The **jenkins-operator** design incorporates the following concepts:
+The **Jenkins Operator** design incorporates the following concepts:
 - watches any changes of manifests and maintain the desired state according to deployed custom resource manifest
 - implements the main reconciliation loop which consists of two smaller reconciliation loops - base and user